AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 ### Rationale

-At the top level, two types of fees can be charged to users borrowing agTokens:
+At the top level, three different fees can be charged to users borrowing agTokens:

-* A minting fee
+* A mint fee
 * A stability fee
+* A repaying fee

+Note that some of these fees can be set to 0.
 Additionally, a fee called liquidation surcharge is captured by the protocol when liquidators send stablecoins to pay back vaults debt.

 Collecting these fees creates revenue for the protocol, which serves multiple purposes: